ThomasVitale/developer-experience-java-kubernetes/01-java/README.md

 Now, try making some changes to the application (for example, updating the REST API) and save.
 Spring Boot Developer Tools will automatically reload the application with the new classes.

+If you use Visual Studio Code, the live reload functionality works without any additional configuration.

+If you use IntelliJ IDEA, refer to the [official documentation](https://www.jetbrains.com/help/idea/spring-boot.html#application-update-policies) to enable support for Spring Boot DevTools in the IDE.